-A large number of tents had been set up along both sides of the creek.
+A large number of tents stood on both sides of the creek.
 Here they stayed, the Viking descendants, for three days on end.
 This is an annual rally, taking place on the second weekend of June.

 And they are certainly right.

 The program is varied, and fascinating for visitors of all ages.
 Many will appreciate fights and archery.
-The bangs are loud as well when real swords and axes with full force are beaten against protective shields.
+The bangs are loud as well when the Hafrsfjord Vikings beat real swords and axes with full force against protective shields.
 Some shields looked like they had been employed in many fights before.

 Children will love to climb up on the back of a Viking horse, or listen to saga narratives.
 Musicians wander around summoning the crowd for a party.

-The tent walls are opened up and reveal a wealth of handicraft products: Bows, knives, glass, ceramics, jewelry, carpets, fabrics, woven textiles and so on.
-Viking fights obviously act as a draw for even more visitors, but otherwise the festival is characterized by the market and what Viking life in reality consisted of – peaceful trade across national borders.
+The tent walls open up and reveal a wealth of handicraft products: Bows, knives, glass, ceramics, jewelry, carpets, fabrics, woven textiles and so on.
+Viking fights obviously act as a draw for even more visitors.
+Otherwise the festival is characterised by the market and what Viking life in reality consisted of – peaceful trade across national borders.

 Viking festivals elsewhere